Upper Moreland Free Public Library serves Upper Moreland Township in Montgomery County, PA

-The mission of the Upper Moreland Free Public Library (UMFPL) is to consistently improve access to diverse information, advocate for life-long learning, and promote cultural enrichment, in a fiscally responsible manner.
+The mission of the Upper Moreland Free Public Library (UMFPL) is to bring people together by providing free and equitable access to diverse resources, fostering life-long learning, and promoting cultural enrichment in a fiscally responsible manner.

 UMFPL Vision Statement:

-As a community resource, the library will exceed the informational, recreational, social, cultural, and learning needs of all residents, and become an integral part of the everyday routine of the community.
+As a community resource, the library strives to exceed the informational, recreational, social, cultural, and learning needs of all residents, and become an integral part of the everyday routine of the community.